dtekcth/data101/src/beginner/git/basics.md

 most recent commit message.
 If this is `nano` write in your commit message and use `!kbd[ctrl+x]` to quit and then press `Y` to save the buffer.

 > If you want to use VSCode as your git editor you can change it with `git config --global core.editor "code --wait"`.
 For Windows you'll need to have selected `Add to path` when installing VSCode and for macOS you'll need to run `Shell Command: Install 'Code' command in path` in the command palette in VSCode.
-If you're doing this for `git commit`, you need to close the window before the commit will be added to your _Index_.
+If you're doing this for `git commit`, you need to properly close the commit window with !kbd[!ctrl+W] or by shutting it with your mouse.

 ### Where is your file right now?